ljdursi/ga4gh_directory/README.md

 docker build -t ga4gh_directory .
 ```

-and in the directory, create the necessary indices and the `registry.db` file:
+and in the directory, create the necessary indices and the `registry.db` file: (Note: the scripts currently
+assume that the mounted data directory is _always_ `/data`)

 ```
 $ docker run -v ${PWD}:/data ga4gh_directory init /data/GRCh37-subset.fa /data/